 Understanding Skin Cancer

-Living in the Sunshine State is wonderful, but too much of a good thing can cause skin damage, including skin cancer.
-Skin cancer is the most common type of cancer in the US.
-It begins on the outer layer of skin, called the epidermis, and is most often caused by overexposure to UV light including sunlight and artificial UV light from tanning beds.
-However, skin cancer can appear anywhere on your body even if it wasn’t exposed heavily to UV light.
+Living in the Sunshine State is wonderful, but too much of a good thing, like the sun, can cause skin damage, including skin cancer.
+Skin cancer begins in the cells that make up the outer layer (epidermis) of your skin and is the most common cancer in the United States.
+Although it is typically caused by overexposure to UV light, including sunlight and artificial UV light from tanning beds, areas of your body that weren’t exposed heavily to UV light can also be affected.

 Signs & Symptoms of Skin Cancer